English

 I am a Clever Writer

-At Moorcroft Wood Academy we have just started our exciting journey using 'I am a Clever Writer as a basis for teaching writing skills.
+At Moorcroft Wood Academy we use the 'I am a Clever Writer' approach as a basis for teaching writing skills.
 We ensure our children write everyday, practising newly taught skills discreetly before layering them with previously taught skills.

 I am clever writer is a clearly structured approach to teach writing, where each strand of writing is broken down into small steps to allow pupils to experience success with their writing.
 Teaching sequences are carefully planned to ensure time for consolidation and the development of a skill relating to the' I am a Clever Writer Checklist'.